 University of Minnesota

-Dr. Mann is uniquely qualified to provide the real truth about dieting, eating, obesity, and self-control.
-She is a widely cited expert, but she does not run a diet clinic or test diets, and she has never taken a penny from commercial diet companies, sat on their boards of directors, or endorsed one of their products.
-Because of this, her livelihood, research funding, and reputation are not dependent on her reporting that diets work or that obesity is unhealthy.
-This sets her apart from nearly all diet and obesity researchers and allows her to speak the truth about these topics, which she does with abandon.
+Traci does not run a diet clinic or test diets, and she has never taken a penny from commercial diet companies or food companies, sat on their boards of directors, or endorsed one of their products.
+Because of this, her livelihood, research funding, and reputation are not dependent on her reporting that diets work (or don’t) or that obesity is (or isn’t) unhealthy.
+This sets her apart from most diet and obesity researchers and allows her to speak the truth about these topics, which she does with abandon.